 Yes, embryonic and fetal humans are much smaller and not as capable as are adults, but so are newborns, to whom the Supreme Court thankfully does not deny human rights.

 I really cannot pretend to be a legal expert, but as a biologist I clearly see abortion as unacceptable, and decry its ready availability in our midst.
-In my mind, it is only justifiable when necessary to prevent a likely death of the mother.
+In my mind, it is only justifiable when necessary to prevent a likely death of the mother (and perhaps rape).

 To those who have had abortions or encouraged them, and there are millions and millions of people in that category, I ask you to find peace through the total forgiveness that comes from God through his Son’s atoning sacrifice on the cross, and to turn from supporting violence to supporting life.